ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 esmvaltool data format --config_file <path to config-user.yml>  <dataset-name>
 ```

+The options `--start` and `--end` can be added to command above to restrict the
+formatting of raw data to a time range.
+They will be ignored if a specific
+dataset does not support (i.e. because it is provided as a single file).
+Valid formats are `YYYY`, `YYYYMM`, `YYYYMMDD`.
+The same way is also applicable for
+the option `esmvaltool data download`.

 The ``config-user.yml`` is the file in which we define the different data
 paths, see the episode on [Configuration]({{ page.root }}{% link _episodes/03-configuration.md %}).
 In the ``rootpath`` of your ``config-user.yml``, make sure to add the right